 The good news: today will be the final day of the People's Alliance for Democracy's occupation of Government House.
 The bad news: the protesters will go directly from Government House to join the PAD's blockades of Suvarnabhumi and Don Mueang airports.
 Both airports have been declared emergency zones.

-Meanwhile, with Suvarnabhumi closed for a whole week due to the demonstrators, there has still been no serious attempt to remove the PAD.
-The Prime Minister is in hiding, the police are refusing to dispurse the PAD, and army chief Anupong Paochinda has called on the Prime Minister to resign.
-Anupong surely deserves dismissal for insubordination, though sacking him would surely provoke other army generals to launch another coup.
+Meanwhile, with Suvarnabhumi closed for a whole week due to the demonstrators, there has still been no serious attempt by the police to remove the PAD.
+The Prime Minister is in hiding, and army chief Anupong Paochinda has called on him to resign (in an interview with Channel 3 on 16th October).
+Anupong surely deserves dismissal for insubordination, though sacking him could provoke other army generals to launch another coup.

 In what it called a "final war", the PAD occupied Government House for three months, completely unopposed by the police.
 At the start of the occupation, one of the PAD's core leaders, Sondhi Limthongkul, gave an interview to the Bangkok Post newspaper in which he irresponsibly goaded the army to launch a coup ("soldiers today are cowards") and self-righteously positioned himself as the protector of the monarchy ("If we don't do it, the monarchy might collapse").

 Despite its name, the PAD's policies are absolutely undemocratic.
-Sondhi has called for a "new politics" which would result in only 30% of MPs being elected, with the other 70% being appointed by the royalist/military elite.
+Sondhi has called for a "new politics" which would result in only 30% of MPs being elected, with the other 70% being appointed.